jfhector/react-rapid-prototyping-guide/state and props management.md

 class App extends React.Component<Props, AppState> {
 ```

-If the `AppState` interface makes use of other types in its definition, define these other types just before the `AppState` definition whenever possible.

-TODO: EG

 ## How state gets updated via action handlers

 State only gets updated when action functions get called.